LeetaH666/Notes/docs/courses/advanced_statistics/2_transformations_and_expectations.md

 >
 > where the last equality holds by the binomial formula.

 The major usefulness of the mgf is not in its ability to generate moments.
-Rather, its usefulness stems from the fact that, in many cases, the mgf function can *characterize a distribution*. *However*, there are still some cases that different distributions have the same moments.
+Rather, its usefulness stems from the fact that, in many cases, the mgf can *characterize a distribution*. *However*, there are still some cases that different distributions have the same moments.

-> [!EXAMPLE]
+> [!EXAMPLE|label:Example：Different Distributions With Same Moments]
 > Consider 2 pdfs given by
 >
 > $$f_1(x) = \frac{1}{\sqrt{2 \pi} x}e^{-(\log x)^{2} / 2},\quad 0\leqslant x \leqslant \infty,$$